October 1: 6 Major Economic Issues Affecting Nigeria Since Independence

 As Nigeria celebrates another Independence Day, it's a time for reflection on the nation's progress and ongoing struggles.
 Despite its enormous potential, Nigeria faces numerous economic challenges that have shaped its development over the years.

-Here's a look at some of the major economic issues affecting the country in the last few decades.
+Here's a look at major economic issues affecting the country in the last few decades.

 October 1 Independence day